- About Us

 Visual Field Test, Part of A Comprehensive Eye Exam

 Visual Fields Testing is an eye exam that measures both central (straight ahead) and peripheral (side) vision.
 This eye test is conducted one eye at a time so that you have visual field test results for each eye.
+Visual Field Test, part of a comprehensive eye exam, is of utmost importance when examining your vision.

 Why is a visual field test used?